 |Copyright MARVEL COMICS|

 And now, by means of my own personal time machine, we return to the year 1967 and another six covers and back-page pin-ups from FANTASTIC, published by ODHAMS PRESS when the world was younger and seemed a much better place to be.
 (If you were fortunate enough not to live in some war-torn or impoverished nation, obviously.)
-Look at great the art on display: JACK KIRBY, WERNER ROTH, BARRY SMITH, etc. Didn't someone once say the past was a foreign country?
-Don't worry though - passports aren't required if you're with your Unca Kid.
+Look at great the art on display: JACK KIRBY, WERNER ROTH, BARRY SMITH, etc. Didn't someone once say that the past was a foreign country?
+Don't you worry though, Crivs - your passports aren't required if you're with your Unca Kid.
 Enjoy - or I'll want to know the reason why!